Sonat-Consulting/elm-fagdag/README.md

 VSCode users: [Install Elm Language Support](https://marketplace.visualstudio.com/items?itemName=sbrink.elm)

 ## Tasks
 01-03 are fairy simple tasks to complete, and the [Elm Guide](https://guide.elm-lang.org/) is recommended.
-They are all accompanied with a `0_-_-example` if you get stuck.
+They are all accompanied with a `0_-_-example` if you get stuck, but these are very simple and basic and can be solved better.

 ## 01-model
 Populate a model with a `Person`
+`update : Msg -> Model -> Model` - update the records in this function for each `Msg`

 ## 02-list
-Add new `Person`s to a List
+Add new `Person`s to a List.
+Update model with a Person record (supplied, but feel free to type alias the different fields).

+To update the list, `Msg CreatePerson` is perhaps the best place you want to be.
+Remember `(::) : a -> List a -> List a`.

 ## 03-http
 `POST` and `GET` data over HTTP
 To complete this task, install [json-server](https://github.com/typicode/json-server).
 An example db.json can be found under the `server` folder.

+The app will crash untill all functions are implemented.

 This task uses a non-core library for JSON [elm-decode-pipeline](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/3.0.1/) because it feels nice to work with, and it is an instant recommendation.
 The example will use this, but feel free to use which ever approach you want.

 ## 04-js-interop
 Try to look at this, and see if it can be used elsewhere?